nakzyu/goSomewhereRandom/readme.md

 # Go Somewhere Random

-this is boilerplate for random street view service with google maps api. project is on production.
+This is boilerplate for random street view service with google maps api. project is on production.

-there is somewhat ambiguous point using two maps in single page, this project will help sovle that problem.
+There is somewhat ambiguous point using two maps in single page, this project will help sovle that problem.

-linked with google analytics, hotels combined affiliate, so you can use this for general understanding how to bind all these things up.
+Linked with google analytics, hotels combined affiliate, so you can use this for general understanding how to bind all these things up.

 ## Dependencies